Skip to main content

 • User Memory provides persistent personalization and long-term context

-• Together, they create a seamless, intelligent experience that feels natural and personalized
+• Together, they create a seamless, intelligent experience that feels natural, personalized, and team-aware

 Best Practices